When first starting out, most fishkeepers go for silk or plastic plants – if they have any at all – just to keep things simple.

 Special photosynthetic cells containing chlorophyll trap light energy and use it to turn the carbon dioxide and water they’ve absorbed from the atmosphere around them into glucose, which plants need to stay alive.

 Oxygen is released as a bi-product of this process (which is lucky for all of us, otherwise we wouldn’t be alive).

-If you don’t have the right kind of lighting in a planted tank, anything you try to grow will die.
+If you don’t have the right kind of lights for a planted tank, anything you try to grow will die.

 Intensity of Light: Watts per Gallon and PAR

-To figure out how much light you need to grow and maintain certain plants, you need to be able to measure light.
+To figure out the amount of light you need to grow and maintain certain plants, you need to be able to measure it.
 Or, more specifically, the intensity of light.